-Michael also is a member of the Adjunct Faculty at Northeastern University School of Law, where he has taught Entertainment Law for the past decade.
+Michael also is a Lecturer at Northeastern University School of Law, where he has taught Entertainment Law for the past decade.

-Michael is a Contributing Author in the 4th Edition of PERLE, WILLIAMS & FISCHER ON PUBLISHING LAW (Aspen Publishers 2013), in which he updated and revised the chapters on Defamation and Related Issues, Right of Privacy, Right of Publicity, Other Torts Related to Publication, and Access of the Press: The Reporter’s Privilege To Gather the News.
+Michael was a Contributing Author in the 4th Edition of PERLE, WILLIAMS & FISCHER ON PUBLISHING LAW (Aspen Publishers 2013), in which he updated, revised, and added to the chapters on Defamation and Related Issues, Right of Privacy, Right of Publicity, Other Torts Related to Publication, and Access of the Press: The Reporter’s Privilege To Gather the News.